alf-p-steinbach/Expressive-Cpp/README.md

 keywords and generally full expressive C++, but it can be *used* without the keywords, in raw C++.
 If you want to use just those parts of Expressive C++.

+And for example, the use of a temporary `vector<int>` result in the expression `enumerated( collatz( 41 ) )` is both safe and efficient.
+C++ does *not* extend the lifetime of the temporary from the `collatz()` call to cover the full loop execution, so do take care for such calls in raw C++!
+But the `enumerated` function uses the Expressive C++ facility `Copy_or_ref_` to deal with a temporary argument, and makes a safe logical copy of that temporary &ndash; here very efficiently by just `std::move`-ing the vector.

-As an example where the keywords combine with underlying pure C++ machinery, i.e. where both macros and ordinary C++ code are involved, the *expression*
+As an example where the keywords combine with underlying pure C++ machinery, i.e. where both macros and ordinary C++ code are involved to simplify things, the *expression*

 ```C++
 $invoked{ $var x=1; while( x*x < 50 ) ++x; return x - 1; }
 ```

 &hellip; uses an Expressive C++ keyword macro, `$invoked`, to produce a lambda, and to pass it to some ordinary C++14 machinery that invokes that lambda and produces its return value with the type implied by the `return` statement.